Skip to content

 Hollywood

-Anyone can indeed nominate any celebrity to get a star on the Walk of Fame.
-So in 1980, Johnny Grant required a fee of 2500 dollars to be paid by this who nominated a celebrity.
-Such fees were used to fund the construction of the stars and also to reduce the taxes the property owners were paying.
-In 2002, this fee increased to 15,000 dollars; in 2012, it reached 30000 dollars.
-As of 2023, the fee is 75,000 dollars.
+Anyone can nominate any celebrity to get a star on the Walk of Fame.
+So in 1980, Johnny Grant required a fee of 2500 dollars to be paid by those who nominated a celebrity.
+Such fees were used to fund the stars’ construction and reduce the taxes the property owners were paying.
+2002, this fee increased to 15,000 dollars; in 2012, it reached 30000 dollars.
+As of 2023, the cost is 75,000 dollars.

 That said, not just any celebrity can be nominated.
 They first have to meet some requirements.
-First and foremost, the nominee must belong to at least one of the five categories we mentioned before and have at least five years of experience in that category.
+First and foremost, the nominee must belong to at least one of the five categories we mentioned before and have at least five years of experience.
 They also must be active at the time of their nomination, and, above all, they must approve it!

-When these requirements are all met, whoever is nominating a celebrity must then fill in the nomination application and submit it to the Hollywood Chamber of Commerce.
-The Hollywood Chamber of Commerce then reviews the nominations by looking into the achievements and contributions of the nominees and whether or not they are willing to attend the unveiling ceremony.
+When these requirements are met, whoever is nominating a celebrity must fill out the nomination application and submit it to the Hollywood Chamber of Commerce.
+The Hollywood Chamber of Commerce then reviews the nominations, evaluating the nominee’s achievements and contributions and whether or not they are willing to attend the unveiling ceremony.

-This last condition, attending the unveiling ceremony, has, in fact, become mandatory for any celebrity to be granted a star.
+This last condition, attending the unveiling ceremony, has, become mandatory for any celebrity to be granted a star.
 This is to promote the monument by drawing more attention and publicity to it.
-Any celebrity who does not make it to the ceremony is immediately excluded, even if their star was already installed.
+Any celebrity not attending the ceremony is immediately excluded, even if their star was installed.

-Once the chamber approves the names to be honoured, they send the final list to the City of Los Angeles, asking for final approval.
-Once this is given, the installation process begins, and the unveiling ceremony is usually scheduled a few weeks after that.
+Once the chamber approves the names to be honoured, it sends the final list to the City of Los Angeles for final approval.
+Once this is given, the installation begins, and the unveiling ceremony is usually scheduled a few weeks later.

-Despite the huge fee, around 200 celebrities, on average, are nominated every year to have stars on the Hollywood Walk of Fame.
+Despite the considerable fee, around 200 celebrities, on average, are nominated every year to be stars on the Hollywood Walk of Fame.
 However, only 22 of them are chosen.
 Those who were not selected are not ignored, though.
-They are rather moved to the year after so the chamber can review them again, in case they made any achievement such as winning an Oscar or a Golden Globe.
+They are rather moved to the year after so the chamber can review them again, in case they have any achievements such as winning an Oscar or a Golden Globe.
 But if a celebrity is rejected twice in a row, they are dropped, and to be nominated once again, new fees must be paid.

 Thanks, but no Thanks!

-Sometimes, it is the celebrities who decline such an honour either by not accepting it in the first place or not attending the ceremony.
-The great English director Alfred Hitchcock did not attend his star unveiling ceremony, nor did Elvis Presley, John Lennon, The Beatles, and Marlon Brando.
+Sometimes, celebrities decline such an honour either by not accepting it in the first place or not attending the ceremony.
+The great English director Alfred Hitchcock did not participate in his star unveiling ceremony, nor did Elvis Presley, John Lennon, The Beatles, and Marlon Brando.
 The latter not showing up comes as no surprise since he refused to receive his second Oscar in protest against how Hollywood was portraying Native Americans in films.

 Breaking the Rules

 Besides those who refused such an honour, at least three stars in the Walk are known to have not aligned with the rules regarding belonging to one of the five categories.
 The first is the one dedicated to the Moon Landing.
-This event was considered a television contribution, though, since it was broadcasted all over the world.
+However, this event was considered a television contribution since it was broadcast worldwide.

-The second one was dedicated to the legendary boxer Muhammad Ali as he contributed to live performances through his boxing fights.
-But unlike all the stars that are embedded on the sidewalk, Muhammad Ali’s was installed on the Wall of the Dolby Theatre, becoming the only star with a vertical position.
+The second one was dedicated to the legendary boxer Muhammad Ali, who contributed to live performances through his boxing fights.
+But unlike all the stars embedded on the sidewalk, Muhammad Ali’s was installed on the Wall of the Dolby Theatre, becoming the only star with a vertical position.
 This was done at the request of Ali himself.
-Since he held the name of Prophet Muhammad, peace be upon him; Ali did not want anyone to step on it.
+Since he held the name of Prophet Muhammad, peace be upon him, Ali did not want anyone to step on it.

 Another star that does not seem to fit the requirements is that of the American basketball player Magic Johnson.
 He was added to the motion picture category only because he owned the film theatre chain, the Magic Johnson Theatre.